-Testing product concepts enables you to better understand how your vision aligns with your customers’ needs and where to invest when it comes to creating, marketing and distributing new building products to increase acceptance.
+Testing product concepts enables you to better understand how your vision aligns with your customers’ needs and where to most effectively invest in creating, marketing and distributing new building products in order to increase acceptance.

-There are various concept testing methods you can use for market research during product development.
-Selecting the right solution for your venture depends on several factors, including your research objectives, how many concepts you’re testing and your budget.
-One of the most preferred approaches when it comes to product concept testing, packaging research and pricing studies is proto-monadic testing.
+There are various concept testing methods you can use for market research during the product development cycle.
+Selecting the right solution for your venture depends on several factors, including your research objectives, how many concepts you’re testing, and your budget.

 What is Monadic Concept Testing?

-In this case, each concept is presented equally in a rotation with all other concepts.
+In this testing method, each concept is presented equally in a rotation with all other concepts.
 Testing a product concept in this sort of isolated state enables you to get a clean read from your respondents, without their opinion being colored by comparisons to other products or the order in which the concepts are presented.

 How are Monadic Testing Surveys Structured?

 For monadic testing, you will develop a survey to glean information from respondents about their feature preferences, perceived benefits and purchase intent.
-If you’re testing multiple building products in a sequential manner, here are what types of questions to include in your survey:

 1. Screeners/Demographics